Senegal: Health

 Life expectancy at birth was estimated to be 66.8 years in 2016 (64.7 years male, 68.7 years female).
 Public expenditure on health was at 2.4 percent of the GDP in 2004, whereas private expenditure was at 3.5 percent.
 Health expenditure was at US$72 (PPP) per capita in 2004.
 The fertility rate ranged 5 to 5.3 between 2005 and 2013, with 4.1 in urban areas and 6.3 in rural areas, as official survey (6.4 in 1986 and 5.7 in 1997) point out.
 There were six physicians per 100,000 persons in the early 2000s (decade).
 Infant mortality in Senegal was 157 per 1,000 live births in 1950., but since then it has declined five-fold to 32 per 1,000 in 2018.
 In the past five years infant mortality rates of malaria have dropped.
 According to a 2013 UNICEF report, 26% of women in Senegal have undergone female genital mutilation.

-In March 2020, the COVID-19 pandemic began in Senegal, which led to the imposition of a curfew in the country.
+In March 2020, the COVID-19 pandemic began in Senegal, prompting the imposition of a curfew.
+Malaria is endemic throughout Senegal, and the entire population is at risk.

-In July 2021, Senegal experienced a significant increase in cases of coronavirus disease.

 In June 2021, Senegal's Agency for Universal Health launched sunucmu.com (SunuCMU), a website that the agency hopes will streamline health care in the country.
 The website is a part of the Minister of State Mohammad Abdallah Dionne's plan for digitalization.
 He aims to make Senegal's health care system effective and sustainable.
 Using SunuCMU, Senegal hopes to achieve 75 percent coverage within two years of the launch.

 Education

-Articles 21 and 22 of the Constitution adopted in January 2001 guarantee access to education for all children.
+Articles 21 and 22 of the Constitution, adopted in January 2001, guarantee access to education for all children.
 Education is compulsory and free up to the age of 16.
 The Ministry of Labor has indicated that the public school system is unable to cope with the number of children that must enroll each year.
-Portuguese is taught at schools at the secondary high school level, given the large Cape Verdean community, and also from Guinea Bissau.
-There are sizeable Portuguese creole and standard Portuguese speaking communities in Zinguichor and Dakar.
+Portuguese is taught at schools at the secondary high school level, given the large Cape Verdean community, and also from Guinea-Bissau.
+There are sizeable Portuguese Creole and standard Portuguese-speaking communities in Ziguinchor and Dakar.

 Illiteracy is high, particularly among women.
 The net primary enrollment rate was 69 percent in 2005.
+In the fiscal year 2025, 3.5 percent of the budget was allocated for the Ministry of Education.
 Public expenditure on education was 5.4 percent of the 2002–2005 GDP.
-Senegal was ranked 105th in the Global Innovation Index in 2021, down from 96th in 2019.
+Senegal was ranked 89th in the Global Innovation Index in 2025.